Jamie Braddock: Fictional character biography

-Jamie appears briefly in Captain Britain and MI: 13, helping Brian find his way through an illusion created by the demonic Lord Plokta.
-Whether this was actually Jamie, or an illusion created by Plokta or Brian's own mind is unknown.

-Jamie appears alive once more, alongside his brother and the Captain Britain Corps defending Otherworld from the forces of a powerful sorcerer called The Goat.
+Jamie appears alive once more, alongside his brother and the Captain Britain Corps defending Otherworld from the forces of a powerful sorcerer called the Goat.
 He offers to "cleanse" Betsy of the changes made to her mind and body over the course of her time with the X-Men, but she refuses.
-Though he initially appears to be reformed and cured of his insanity, it is eventually revealed that The Goat was in fact a corrupted future incarnation of Jamie who was intent on consuming the multiverse to achieve godhood.
-As his power grows, Betsy, left with no alternative, telepathically forces her twin, Brian, to kill Jamie by breaking his neck, erasing The Goat from existence and ending his threat to the multiverse.
+Though he initially appears to be reformed and cured of his insanity, it is eventually revealed that the Goat is a future incarnation of Jamie intent on consuming the multiverse to achieve godhood.
+As his power grows, Betsy forces Brian to kill Jamie by breaking his neck, erasing the Goat from existence.

-Jamie however was apparently resurrected by a group of magicians that became his followers, as he turned up alive and well searching for the Space Stone that was under Black Widow care.
-Using the dark arts he twisted two young boys to literally sniff the Infinity Stone, yet Black Widow was able to put a tracker in one of the magicians in order to find the boys and break Jamie's hold over them.
-When Black Widow confronted him in his hideout, he had an asp from the Sixth Dimension bite her and inject a venom that would slowly kill her.
-After Black Widow took out Jamie's followers, she stabbed him several times and severed his legs with a knife, yet this only caused the Sixth-dimensional asps that he had been suppressing, to emerge from his body.
-With help of the Wizard Merlin (however the Wizard never reveals his identity), Black Widow dealt with the asps which apparently killed Jamie and therefore was able to free the children under Jamie's control.
-Black Widow herself was saved from the asp venom by the Wizard.
+Jamie is resurrected by a group of magicians who become his followers.
+He begins searching for the Space Gem under Black Widow's care.
+Using the dark arts, he twists two young boys to track the Gem.
+However, Black Widow places a tracker in one of the magicians to find the boys and break Jamie's hold over them.
+When Black Widow confronts him in his hideout, Brian has an asp from the Sixth Dimension inject her with lethal venom.
+After Black Widow takes out Jamie's followers, she stabs him several times and severs his legs, causing more asps to emerge from his body.
+With help from Merlin, Black Widow deals with the asps while Jamie dies from his wounds, freeing the children from his control.
+Black Widow herself is saved from the asp venom by Merlin.
+Jamie is eventually resurrected on Krakoa by the Five and reunited with Betsy.